-Prior to 1900, our community’s current location was a major Native American gathering area and until 1880 there was a village located between Lake Nokomis and Lake Hiawatha in the vicinity of the current Lake Nokomis Community Center.
+Prior to 1900, our community’s current location was a major Native American gathering area.
+Until 1880 there was a village located between Lake Nokomis and Lake Hiawatha in the vicinity of the current Lake Nokomis Community Center.

 Minnehaha Park, located just outside Nokomis East, played an important role in the development of the area by drawing thousands of visitors to view its natural beauty.
 Because of the large number of visitors to the area, rail transit and a depot were established near the neighborhood as early as 1865.